Zscaler Whale Trades Spotted - Zscaler (NASDAQ:ZS)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Zscaler options trades today is 461.33 with a total volume of 819.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Zscaler's big money trades within a strike price range of $100.0 to $180.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Zscaler's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Zscaler's whale trades within a strike price range from $145.0 to $230.0 in the last 30 days.

 Zscaler Option Volume And Open Interest Over Last 30 Days